dphfox/Fusion/docs/tutorials/fundamentals/objects.md

 doCleanup(scope)
 ```

-Remember: this is only nicer syntax for exactly the same thing you did before.
+!!! tip "This syntax is recommended"
+	It is recommended to use `scoped()` syntax.
+However, it is technically
+	optional; if it does not work for your codebase requirements, the barebones
+	syntax will always be available.

 	From now on, you'll see this `scoped()` syntax used throughout the tutorials.